Updated April 2026

 Make and model

-Some marques have higher parts costs, longer repair times or greater theft risk, all of which affect pricing.
+Some marques have higher parts costs, longer repair times or greater theft risk, all of which influence pricing.

 📅